 According to the NHS, the hair transplant is “generally a safe procedure.”
 However, still, it has certain risks that come with almost every surgery.
 Your surgeon should discuss all the side effects of a hair transplant with you before the surgery takes place.

-Swelling
+Swelling (Oedema)

 One of the most common side effects is swelling.
-It can occur due to different reasons, such as the inflammation of the scalp or the accumulation of fluids in the surgical area.
-Other than the scalp, the swelling can spread down to the face, making it difficult for patients to carry out their tasks normally.
+It can occur due to different reasons, such as the accumulation of fluids in the surgical area or the inflammation of the scalp.

 Bleeding

-Since in FUE hair transplant, surgeons make small incisions in the donor and recipient areas, you’ll likely experience light bleeding following the surgery.
 To avoid increased bleeding during the surgery, your surgeon will advise you against the intake of blood thinners like aspirin and even some vitamin supplements.

 Your wounds will soon scab.
 Be careful when moving around and follow the aftercare so that the scabbing occurs normally and you don’t bleed abnormally.